As Climate Talks Begin, U.N. Chief Warns Against 'Fiddling' While The Planet Burns

 One of the conference's best-known attendees is on her way.
 Greta Thunberg, the 16-year-old climate activist, had planned to go to Chile overland from the United States, where she just wrapped up a tour meeting with officials and students.

-But when COP25 was suddenly moved to Spain, Thunberg needed to find a boat heading to Europe, as she eschews air travel due to its high emissions.
-She hitched a ride with some YouTube-famous sailors, and is now slated to arrive in Lisbon, Portugal, on Tuesday morning.
+But when COP25 was suddenly moved to Spain, Thunberg needed to find a boat heading to Europe, as she eschews air travel because of its high emissions.
+She hitched a ride with some YouTube-famous sailors and is now slated to arrive in Lisbon, Portugal, on Tuesday morning.
 (The catamaran's location can be tracked online.)

 Even from a boat in the middle of the Atlantic, Thunberg kept up her Friday ritual: striking for action on climate change.